JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 ## Visualizing GT and Tracker Masks

-We provide code (COMING SOON) for converting our .txt format with compressed RLE masks into .png format where is is easy to visualize the GT and Predicted masks.
+We provide code (COMING SOON) for converting our .txt format with compressed RLE masks into .png format where it is easy to visualize the GT and Predicted masks.

 ## Citation
 If you work with the code and the benchmark, please cite: